Awele1111/JADA-Quiz-App/README.md

   ![Logged in nav bar](screenshots/navBar.png)

   From here the website is intuitive and easy to navigate.
-Checkout our features section for more details on some of our key feature!
+Checkout our features section for more details on some of our coolest features!
 Most importantly, good luck and have fun!

 ## Credits